 An intern may provide clinical and professional services to an identified population.
 Activities might involve doing outreach programs and consultation services and providing individual therapy and group therapy with a specific population.
 An intern may work closely with a staff member who has expertise with the specific population of interest and could participate as a workshop facilitator in one of the leadership retreats for specific groups of diverse students.
-Populations interns have worked with include gay lesbian bisexual clients, transgender and genderqueer clients, Asian American clients, Chicano/Latino clients, African American clients, men, and international students.
+Populations interns have focused on in the past include the LGBTQ+ community, Asian American students, Chicanx/Latinx students, African American students, male-identified students, and international students.